fpgasystems/hacc/README.md

 # Releases

 ## Xilinx Tools
-Xilinx’s tools versioning is according to [XRT’s release schedule](https://github.com/Xilinx/XRT/releases).
+For ACAP and FPGAs, Xilinx’s tools versioning is according to [XRT’s release schedule](https://github.com/Xilinx/XRT/releases).
 All servers equipped with Alveo or Versal boards are associated with a unique Xilinx software version, including XRT’s Xilinx Board Utility (xbutil), Xilinx tools (Vivado, Vitis_HLS, Vitis), and the flashable partitions (or base shell) running on the reconfigurable devices.

 <table class="tg">
 <thead>